 For the articles not included in NLM Catalog and not abbreviated according to NLM rules:

 Karamustafalıoğlu O, Yavuz BG.
 Management of inadequate response in major depressive disorder and new treatment options.
-Klinik Psikofarmakoloji Bulteni - Bulletin of Clinical Psychopharmacology 2011;21(Suppl.
-1):S20-S5 (Turkish)
+Klinik Psikofarmakoloji Bulteni - Psychiatry and Clinical Psychopharmacology 2011;21(Suppl.
+1):S20-S5.
+[Turkish]

 To cite from a book written by one author: